Meri Wilson: Later years and death

 After singing locally in Atlanta, Georgia for more than two decades and occasionally touring on novelty song circuits, in 1999 Meri Wilson released an updated version of "Telephone Man", called "Internet Man".
 It became a drive-time radio airplay song, which resulted in her getting a deal with Time-Warner Records.

-Wilson died on December 28, 2002, at the age of 53, in a car accident on Georgia State Route 377 in Americus, Georgia, during an ice storm.
-Ansley Records released a self-titled album in 2002, which included all of her known recorded novelty songs.
+Wilson was killed in a car accident on December 28, 2002 at the age of 53, on Georgia State Route 377 in Americus, Georgia during an ice storm.
+She is buried at Oak Grove Cemetery in Americus.

+Ansley Records posthumously released a self-titled album in 2002, which included all of her known recorded novelty songs.